 Midlothian

 § This page gives an overview of the Midlothian local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Midlothian is a largely rural area just south of Edinburgh, combining countryside with towns like Dalkeith and Penicuik.
 It has historic mining roots but now focuses on services, tourism, and science-based industries.

-The administrative boundary of Midlothian can be viewed on OpenStreetMap: District Boundary of Midlothian.
+The administrative boundary of Midlothian can also be viewed on OpenStreetMap: District Boundary of Midlothian.

 Key Facts about Midlothian